denisecase/datafun-central/docs/tools/git/index.md

 In this Git introduction, we'll start with the basics of using Git, including setting up your Git environment, creating a repository, and making commits.
 We'll also cover more advanced topics like branching, merging, and collaborating with others.

+## Installation

+The installation process for Git depends on your operating system.
+Follow the instructions below based on your platform:

+- **Mac/Linux:** If you're running a Mac or Linux system, you can install Git using Homebrew.
+Follow the instructions on our [Git installation page for Mac/Linux](/datafun-central/docs/tools/git/install-mac-linux/) to get started.

+- **Windows:** If you're running a Windows system, you can download the Git installer from the official Git website.
+Follow the instructions on our [Git installation page for Windows](/datafun-central/docs/tools/git/install-windows/) to get started.

 ## Using Git

 When it comes to using Git, you have a few options for how to interact with it.
 One option is to use Git in the terminal,